Kew Diploma in Horticulture - course details

 - a major dissertation

-In the third year of the Kew Diploma students are required to undertake a dissertation of up to 8,000 words on a horticultural subject of their choice (subject to approval).
+In the third year of the Kew Diploma students are required to undertake a dissertation of 10,000 - 12,000 words on a horticultural subject of their choice (subject to approval).

 Recent projects have included a wide range of topics including: